microsoft/STL/README.md

 export surface of the STL they were built with.
 Otherwise, the "`msvcp140.dll`" you deployed in the same directory as your .exe would "win" over the versions in System32.

-## Complete example using x64 DLL flavor
+## Complete Example Using x64 DLL Flavor

 The compiler looks for include directories according to the `INCLUDE` environment variable, and the linker looks for import library directories according to the `LIB` environment variable, and the Windows loader will (eventually) look